You have reached the first chapter of the novel from the pages of a finished passport, read along and I hope you enjoy.

 Although I appreciated the compliment I would never assure

 someone the luxury of no stress in such a situation, but I could promise not to contribute to any that should arise and he knew that.
 With the mention of his new fishing poles now’s probably the time to mention that any equipment he uses is likely to be the best stuff you can find.
 He wasn’t living the life of a Rockefeller or anything, but he had become pretty successful over the years and was never one to spare an expense if it was something he wanted.
 Which was a quality he supported by working all the time.
 He was very much a doer.
 When we were old enough to get jobs he worked his way up in the world of construction through a series of apprenticeships and absorbed a little bit of every trade he could.
 Eventually he found a combination which struck his interest and became the go to man for solar panels in our area.
 He had started off by getting some of the local turkey farms to convert their homes to solar paneling and soon enough he was leading the charge for farms in the area.
 Last I heard, he’s got a lock on anything within a hundred-mile radius of our hometown.
 Not too shabby for a boy from the hills.
 But that same ambition was a bit of what made me hesitant to go in the first place.
 When we were kids he wasn’t just a high speed driver in his life.
 He was always pushing the dominos in one way or another, whether they were his or not.
 A trait which had touched my own existence when we ran with the idea of spending a summer making a short film after college.
 Unfortunately the whole thing went nowhere beyond some failed plans and unreasonable expectations and when it was done it created a rift between us which had dragged on since.
 Not that my silence was a condition reserved only for him.
 I kinda fell off the map with everyone I knew back then and eventually my life was so scattered that I found it hard enough to relate to the people I met on the go, let alone those watching from home.
+The truth was, my life had never been one with much of a plan, it hadn’t been how I was used to operating; nor how I was raised.
+And it wasn’t relatable.
+I guess I had to let it stop mattering that the world around me didn’t relate, perhaps they couldn’t relate, not now, not ever.
 And that same lack of relatability made me hesitant now.
 Of course it all sounded nice if you just thought about it on the surface.
 I was certainly never one to complain about being in the tropics, but two weeks with the same people wasn’t something I was suited for regardless of relatability.
 Even my grandma had once mentioned how much she admired how good I was at being alone as a child, but I’m not sure she ever realized that trait was more of a preference than an ability.
 One which became even more amplified after college as my life narrowed down a path of seemingly incoherent decisions.
+Though I may argue it really took off when my second job took me to the front desk of a truck stop where I met some of the strangest characters the road had to offer and the only people to ever know the road more than myself.
+All of whom made me want to explore the open road long before I thought about exploring the world.
 As my night went on I continued down a trail of thoughts about what to do with his request until another message came in meant to anchor me in with a different level of persuasion.

 “Look.
 Things are going really well.
 I can pay you $3,000 plus the cost of the trip.
 It’ll be easy money.
 Just come along.”